Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/changelog/2025-12-15-metrics-rename.md

 The term "telemetry" can have negative connotations in some contexts (associated with data collection, privacy concerns).
 Renaming to "metrics" provides:
 - **Better branding**: "Metrics" is more neutral and professional
-- **Clearer semantics**: "Metrics" directly describes what the system tracks
+- **Clearer semantics**: "Metrics" directly describes what the system tracks (model performance metrics)
 - **Industry standard**: "Metrics" is the standard term in ML/MLOps contexts
+- **Privacy clarity**: Makes it clear this tracks model performance, not user data

+**IMPORTANT**: This system tracks MODEL PERFORMANCE METRICS only (e.g., ROC-AUC, R², feature importance).
+All metrics are stored locally on your infrastructure - no data is transmitted externally.
+This is NOT user data collection - it's model performance tracking for reproducibility and drift detection.

 ---